 Another key point is the SEC does not expect registrants to disclose information that might compromise their cybersecurity operations.
 Rather, the SEC prefers disclosure of cybersecurity information in such a way that investors will be able to understand and thereby appreciate the risks faced by the specific registrant, without the registrant disclosing security-related information, such as specific security products in use or configurations in place, that could be exploited by attackers.
 In other words, enterprises bound by this rule don't need to explain everything, but there must be an emphasis on plain-language documentation so non-technically savvy regulators and investors can make sense of it.

-What do SEC cybersecurity disclosure rules address?
+cybersecurity disclosure rules address?

 Among the cybersecurity event details the SEC wants disclosed – in addition to summaries of specific events – are the following: